Glossary

 Catastrophe Model

 Section titled “Catastrophe Model”A software application that models the hazard, vulnerability, and loss characteristics of risks subject to natural or man-made perils.
-Produces SELT and ELT data used in all downstream analytics.
+Produces TELT and ELT data used in all downstream analytics.

 See also: Vendor Model, View of Risk